 Quite simply, (policy) libertarians mistake disorder for freedom.
 They believe it is possible to make government smaller, and achieve wu wei, by weakening and dividing sovereign authority.

 While this is in some senses true—disorder can certainly be quite a liberating experience—it never lasts.
 In the short term there can be such a thing as benign anarchy, but in the long term never.
 And since power is easy to divide, but hard to unify, the long-term result is always more duplication, less unity of authority and responsibility, and a bigger, nastier government.
-Thus the attempt to quash the monstrous Megatherions is the exact food on which they thrive.
+Thus the attempt to quash the enormous Megatherions is the exact food on which they thrive.